 The “Morels” are a large group (technically called a clade or section) of very similar species, and mycologists still haven’t established exactly how many species exist, their distribution, and how they differ from each other.
 The forager shouldn’t worry about precise distinction as all Morels seem to be excellent edibles.

 Pale cream to yellow.
 Ellipsoid.

 Excellent, strongly mushroomy and even meaty.
 Must be well cooked before consumption.
 All Morels are poisonous when raw or undercooked causing gastric upsets and other alarming symptoms.

 While highly sought after, this can be a difficult mushroom to go out looking for and is usually found accidentally while looking for other edibles.

-Although there are recipes at the bottom of the page the Yellow Morel is such a delicious and hard to find mushroom that it is best simply cooked in butter and seasoned.
+Although there are recipes at the bottom of the page the Morel is such a delicious and hard to find mushroom that it is best simply cooked in butter and seasoned.
 As pointed above it just needs to be well cooked, so no lightly tossed Morels.

 Found about 10 of these in my yard.
 Can you sell these?